Why Men’s Dress Socks Should Be Colorful, Pattern-Rich, and Unapologetically Fun

 While argyle is a fine print and a beloved one, there are many others that in decades past would never have been spotted at a leading law firm or on the feet of a corporate mogul.
 What’s great about argyle is that it’s been rebooted — argyle 2.0 is brighter, more daring, utilizes more vivid and disparate colors, and are definitely encouraged for the 21st century businessman or entrepreneur.

 Yet, no matter what is done with argyle, it is still argyle, and so a whole host of other patterns have come to the fore in the world of socks, and all of them are worthy of your attention as potential assets to your wardrobe.
-Polka dots, stripes, zig zag patterns, art-inspired prints, thick vibrant stripes, and even are all well within the realm of the workplace sock of today.
+Polka dots, stripes, zig zag patterns, art-inspired prints, thick vibrant stripes, and even a variety of camo prints are all well within the realm of the workplace sock of today.

 The Brighter the Better: Don’t Be Scared to Be Bold